Nick's Cove, California: Modern reincarnation

 In 1999, restaurant developer Pat Kuleto purchased the property in conjunction with chef Mark Franz.
 It took them and their investors eight years to completely rebuild and modernize the facility at a cost of US$14 million.
 They encountered major environmental challenges as a stream flows beneath the restaurant's kitchen, and specimens of the California red-legged frog, a threatened species, were found on the site.

 Nick's Cove re-opened in 2007, with a 130-seat restaurant and 12 luxury cottages, just as the Great Recession was beginning.
 Saddled with the burden of $13 million in debt during a time of economic insecurity, the venture was unable to become profitable.

 In a letter to investors, Kuleto said that the venture had been a "complete disaster," with the result being a "complete loss of your financial investment."
 Kuleto's own losses were $5 million.

 The business was sold to Highway 1 Hospitality LLC in 2011, and is still in operation.

+In 2024, the boat shack at the end of the pier was destroyed by fire.